MAYNARD (COLLIE) CASE

 Downey Maynard and six retired collie show dogs live comfortably on property once owned by her grandparents.

-Maynard's house is in town, the 1.5 acre yard entirely
+Maynard's house is in town on 1.5 acres entirely

 fenced.
 The dogs are full time house dogs.
 Maynard